nmishra93/esmR/README.md

 # esmR
-This R program facilitates seamless interaction with the Evolutionary Scale Modeling (ESM) Atlas API to retrieve predicted structures and sequences. within R
+This R program facilitates seamless interaction with the Evolutionary Scale Modeling (ESM) Atlas API to retrieve predicted structures and sequences within R

 # To implement